Mohagames205/voicify-web/README.md

 # Voxum
-> This is still under heavy development.
-Do not use this if you don't know what you're doing.
+> ⚠️ This is legacy code and won't be updated anymore.
+For an updated version please go to https://github.com/Mohagames205/voxum-rewritten

 Voxum is a proximity voice chatting application for Minecraft Bedrock Edition.